waveform-computing/oliphant/docs/merge.rst

     );

-In this case we have to ensure that new customers are inserted before contracts is updated (in case any contracts reference the new customers) but we must ensure that old customers are deleted *after* contracts is updated (in case any existing contracts reference the old customers).
+In this case we have to ensure that new customers are inserted before contracts is updated (in case any contracts reference the new customers) but we must also ensure that old customers are only deleted *after* contracts has been updated (in case any existing contracts reference the old customers).
 Assuming customers had a similar setup (a table to hold the raw source data, a view to clean the raw data, and a final table to contain the cleaned data), in this case our loading script might look something like this:

 .. code-block:: psql